AkotoChristine/Principle_Component_Analysis/Part Two/README.md

- Download the PDF file to access it locally on our laptop
+ Download the PDF file to access it locally on your laptop